hanatos/vkdt/src/pipe/modules/nprof/readme.md

 * `test` set the noise profile parameters in the file written out in the `i-raw:main` module for inspection
 * `install` install the noise profile to the home directory
+* `remove` remove the raw histogram and noise profile modules from the graph

 ## connectors